muzmax/SAR2SAR_pytorch/readme.md

  - network weights will be stored in 'pipeline/out/unsupervised'
  - in data/sample you will have a denoised version of eval images for each epoch

-## Other functions

-The fonction train_bias is a training version of the network with an aditional loss.
-The results aren't good.

-The function train_bias is a modified training version who isn't working because of pytorch log function.